 How do MaaT Pharma’s Microbiome Ecosystem Therapies approach differ from other live biotherapeutic products approaches (e.g. single-strain bacteria or consortia of bacteria)?

-The gut microbiota is an ecosystem, where billions of live organisms, especially bacteria, form functional relationships between themselves and with their host.
-MaaT Pharma believes that bacterial richness, diversity and functional networks are the three drivers of the microbiome’s functionality.
-Richness and diversity provide a foundation, onto which specific functional networks perform specific physiologic activities.
-MaaT Pharma applies this philosophy to the development of Microbiome Ecosystem Therapies (MET), which aim to leverage the full functional diversity of a large microbiome ecosystem.
+The gut microbiota is a complex ecosystem, where billions of live microorganisms, particularly bacteria, form functional relationships among themselves and with their host.
+MaaT Pharma’s core scientific hypothesis is that bacterial richness, diversity, and functional networks are the three key drivers of the microbiome’s functionality and critical to triggering clinical responses, as extensively supported by literature.
+Richness and diversity provide the foundation upon which specific functional networks perform essential physiological activities.